 Management of cancer patients in relation to the clinical treatment and cachexia.

-6.Surgery, trauma and burns-
+6. Surgery, trauma and burns-

-Physiological changes in relation to trauma.
-Assessment of the nutritional status in surgical and burn patients.
-Pre-operative and post -operative nutritional care.
-Nutritional care in trauma.
-Nutritional management of burn patients.
+- Assessment of the nutritional status in surgical and burn patients - Pre-operative and post -operative nutritional care. - Nutritional care in trauma and burn patients.